Road Trip from Vancouver to Whistler

 Framed by craggy mountains, Squamish is also a haven for those who enjoy outdoor activities like hiking, wind surfing and rock climbing.

-There are a few fantastic options for a comfortable stay in this pretty town, but one of the best places is the Mountain Retreat.
-Located just off the Sea-to-Sky Highway and offering free parking, it's conveniently placed with an incredibly scenic mountain backdrop.
+There are a few fantastic options for a comfortable stay in this pretty town, but one of the best places is Executive Suites Hotel and Resort, Squamish.
+Located just near Sea to Sky Gondola and offering free parking, it's conveniently situated with an incredibly scenic mountain backdrop.

-After spending the day in your car or hiking in the nearby landscape, the hotel's indoor swimming pool and hot tub is the ideal way to relax.
-Mountain Retreat also features an onsite restaurant offering breakfast, lunch and dinner and comfortable rooms and a stylish bar.
+After spending the day in your car or hiking in the nearby landscape, the hotel's indoor swimming pool and hot tub are the ideal way to relax.
+The hotel also features an on-site bar, perfect for refreshments after a long day enjoying the great outdoors.

 A luxury stay at Whistler